SloneBone/CodeSummary_LiveProject/README.md

 <h1>Conclusion</h1>
-This live project was an invaluable opportunity to really test myself and get a glimpse of waht an Agile work environment looks like.
+This live project was an invaluable opportunity to really test myself and get a glimpse of what an Agile work environment looks like.
+I gained experience with ASP .NET MVC, creating a code first model web application and subsequent views with CRUD functionality via the controller.
+I learned more about utilizing bootstrap in my project to ensure proper resposiveness to different screen sizes(ie mobile vs laptop).
+I also learned the importance of naming conventions when working on a large group project.
+Working with a group of developers over the  course of project and being able to have daily standups in which we discussed the previous days work, roadblocks/breakthroughs, current workflow and general questions was a great way to communicate and learn from my fellow students.
+Overall, I really relished the real world experience that this Live Project provided me and look forward to applying what I have learned in the future.